Alma Van Duys is currently an adjunct guitar professor at the University of South Carolina and Francis Marion University.

 Alma received her first musical training at the six-year Elementary Music School in Bihac, Bosnia and Herzegovina.
 After graduating from rigorously academic Srednja Umjetnicka Skola (High School of Music and Arts), her career led her to the United States.
 She earned her bachelors degree from William Carey College and masters degree from Appalachian State University studying with Miroslav Loncar and Douglas James.
 During her undergraduate years Alma was the recipient of the “Outstanding Musical Performance” and “Artistic Achievement Award.”
 She was appointed teaching assistant to Douglas James in 2006 along with a music scholarship and was awarded “Diversity Fellowship” from 2007-2008.

-While a graduate assistant to Christopher Berg at USC, Alma was recognized for her exceptional teaching abilities in applied lessons, which resulted in an “Honorary Teaching Assistant Award” in 2011.
+During her doctoral studies with Christopher Berg at USC, Alma was recognized for her exceptional teaching abilities in applied lessons, which resulted in an “Honorary Teaching Assistant Award” in 2011.
 Shorty afterwards, she was nominated for the “USC Outstanding Teaching Assistant Award” by the School of Music.

 As a participant in various guitar festivals and competitions Alma received 2nd prize in the solo division at the Alabama Guitar Festival and Competition, and won several 1st prizes in the chamber division at MMTA (Mississippi Music Teacher’s Association) Competition, William Carey College In-House Competition and Bosnian National Competition.
 In addition to competing, Alma performed in master classes for many renowned guitarists such as Jason Viaux, Lorenzo Micheli, Ivan Rijos, Lily Afshar, Canadian Guitar Quartet, Ana Vidovic, Iliana Matos, Nuccio D’Angello, Rey Guerra, Zarko Ignjatovic, Jeffrey McFaden, Valery Hartzell, Olga Amelkina-Vera, and others.